HaujetZhao/QuickCut/README.md

 **[English Mannual](./README_en.md)**

-**Developer**: My home language is Chinese, so the original UI is in Chinese, if you want to help translating this software, you can open the **[./QuickCut/languages/README.md](./QuickCut/languages/README.md)** to check out how you can help.
+**For Developer**: My home language is Chinese, so the original UI is in Chinese.
+If you want to help translating this software, you can open the **[./QuickCut/languages/README.md](./QuickCut/languages/README.md)** to check out how you can help.